criblpacks/cribl-sentinelone-rest-io/README.md

     * The SentinelOne Management hostname - this should be something like `https://<mgmt_hostname>.sentinelone.net`.
 Update the variable `sentinelone_management_host` to this value.
     * An API token.
 SentinelOne has two methods for generating a token - via creating a Service User (*recommended*) or Ad-hoc by an account with the correct permissions.
 The Service User method allows you to set the token expiration to something longer than 30 days - the Ad-hoc method is hard-coded to a 30 day expiration.
     * Update the `sentinelone_api_token` variable with the token value.
+* Perform a Commit/Deploy (otherwise Preview will throw errors)
 * Perform a Run > Preview to verify that each Collector works correctly.
 * Schedule each Collector - they all include a default cron schedule and those that require State Tracking have it enabled.
 Update as desired.